jeromedalbert/real-world-ruby-apps/README.md

 cd real-world-ruby-apps/

 # The apps are linked to as git submodules.
-# This will take some time... (see comment below for possible speedup)
+# This will take some time...
 git submodule update --init --single-branch --jobs 4
 ```